St John the Baptist's Church, Hove: History

 The land on which the Brunswick estate was built was originally a farming estate known as Wick Farm.
 It was sold to Thomas Read Kemp, who had been responsible for the Kemp Town residential development in neighbouring Brighton, in 1825.
 Some houses had been built the previous year, and Read Kemp is believed to have planned to create a similar exclusive development on this land; but little happened until after it had been sold to the Jewish baronet Sir Isaac Lyon Goldsmid in 1830.
 Even then, it took another 20 years for the scheme to be altered and started properly.

 Brunswick Town eventually consisted of 150 houses, many of which were exclusive and expensive, but there was no suitable church nearby.
 Hove's original parish church, St Andrew's, was difficult to reach, while the nearest church on the way to Brighton, also called St Andrew's, was small.
 Goldsmid therefore provided some land for a church to be built, near what would become the northwest corner of Palmeira Square.

 The decision to proceed with construction was taken by the diocese on 21 March 1851, and work started on 15 April 1852 after £4,500 had been raised through borrowings, private donations and a grant.
 Dr Ashurst Gilbert, the Bishop of Chichester, consecrated the new church on 24 June 1854.

 Architecture

 The architects William and Edward Habershon, brothers who operated as a partnership, designed the church in the Decorated Gothic style using flint and stone dressings.
-The cruciform building has a tower at the eastern end; this was added in about 1870, as was the spire.
+The cruciform building has a tower at the eastern end; this was added in about 1870, as was the spire, which raises the total height of the building to 160 ft.
 The lancet windows have tracery in the Decorated style.
 A porch was added on the west side in 1906–07 by London-based architectural firm Rogers, Bone & Cole.